 Today Klingelnberg operates engineering and manufacturing facilities in Zurich, Switzerland, Hueckeswagen and Ettlingen, Germany, and Gyoer, Hungary.
-The company maintains a global presence with Sales and Service offices in Italy, France, Spain, Belgium, Japan, India, China, Brazil, the United States, and Mexico.
+The company maintains a global presence with Sales and Service offices in Italy, France, Spain, Russia, Japan, India, China, Brazil, the United States, and Mexico.

 The most recent milestones in the company's evolution include:

 - Acquisition of Oerlikon Geartec AG (1993)

 - Introduction of the dry-cutting process for spiral bevel gears (1997)

 - Commissioning of the world's most modern large bevel gear manufacturing facility (2008)

 - Inauguration of the new corporate headquarters in Zurich (2010)